Trump Gives Himself 'A+' Grade for His First Year in Office

 “I would give myself an A+,” Trump told the show, which often makes appearances in his early-morning tweets.
 “No one has been able to do what I’m able to do, and I’ve done it despite the fact that I have a cloud hanging over my head that doesn’t exist.”

 “I’m fighting a battle against a horrible group of deep-seated people,” he said.
 “Drain the swamp.
 They’re bringing up all sorts of phony charges against me.
-The message, as everyone knows, is a
+The message, as everyone knows, is a witch hunt.”

 Trump joined the show minutes after Fox News reported that his nominee for chief of the Department of Veterans Affairs, White House physician Ronny Jackson, had withdrawn his name from consideration in the face of allegations of professional misconduct.
 Reports allege that Jackson regularly drank on the job, at one point crashing a government vehicle while under the influence, and gratuitously prescribed drugs like Ambien — charges, Trump said, that suggest little more than an anti-Trump conspiracy.